A Brony Tale

-All of the interviews in this documentary provide a fascinating discussion about masculinity, which will interest anyone who believes that the gender roles society forces people into are outdated and wrong.
+All of the interviews in this documentary provide a fascinating discussion about masculinity, which will interest anyone who believes that the gender roles society forces people into are outdated and inappropriate.
 Many people subscribe to the traditional belief that men have to be ‘macho’ and that they have to be interested in the ‘blue’ toys, not the ‘pink’ toys, however bronies prove that this does not have to be the case.
-One interviewee states that they are far away from the harmonious world of Equestria, because even though they are creating a new form of masculinity, many people do not accept them and accept their type of masculinity.
+One interviewee states that they are far away from the harmonious world of Equestria, because even though they are creating a new form of masculinity, many others do not accept them or their type of masculinity.
 This shows that bronies do not believe that they are in some fantasy world and they are not trying to escape from reality like some people may suggest.

 Dozens of images of fan-art are shown in montage sequences during the film, so not only will people who have never seen Friendship is Magic get to see just how inspired and passionate about the show bronies are, bronies themselves will get to see many pieces of artwork of their favourite characters that have been drawn by talented people.

 The soundtrack is suitable and not overused.
 It is largely made up of techno music, but it works as a backdrop to the film.
 At the beginning of many scenes, a short segment of one of the songs plays at a noticeably louder volume than everything else does.
 That is not to say that the audio mixing is a major problem, but viewers should note that the documentary will become loud at times.
 Fans of Ashleigh Ball will be treated to a demonstration of voices she has provided for other animations, again making this documentary not only appealing to those interested in bronies but bronies themselves.